 Is a course which leads to the award of the Catholic Teacher's Certificate (CTC) enabling the recipient to teach Religious Education in the Catholic school.
-It is delivered by the St Andrew's Foundation for Catholic Teacher Education at the University of Glasgow.
+It is taught by the St Andrew's Foundation for Catholic Teacher Education at the University of Glasgow.
 Setting Out on the Road is for qualified teachers who have not yet obtained their CTC.

 How to apply – Setting Out On The Road